Emily Portman: Career

 Emily Portman began her music career in the early 2000s as a member of various bands and ensembles, including the acoustic trio Devil's Interval.
 In 2010, she released her debut solo album, "The Glamoury", which was inspired by fairy tales and received critical acclaim.

 In 2012, Portman released her second album, "Hatchling".
 The album was praised for its ethereal and dreamlike quality, and earned Portman a nomination for the BBC Radio 2 Folk Award for Best Original Song ('Hatchlings').

 Portman's third album, "Coracle", was released in 2015 and featured new compositions drawing on British ballads and folktales.
 The album explored themes of motherhood, death, and other worlds, and received widespread critical acclaim.
+Emily released a new album of original songs in May 2026 called "Dominion of Spells", her first solo album in a decade.

 In addition to her solo work, Portman is also a member of the traditional song band The Furrow Collective, which won the BBC Folk Award for Best Band in 2017.
 She has collaborated with a number of other musicians, including Martin Simpson and The Watersons Family.